-APP 121M APPRENTICE BLUEPRINT READING Normally Offered: F (odd years) This course provides the student with a basic working knowledge of the alphabet of lines, three-view drawings, arrangement of views, and orthographic projection.
+Normally Offered: F, SP Orients students to items related to safety in the work place.
+Topics will include accident statistics and costs, personal safety, proper and safe selection and use of tools and material handling, equipment, and fire safety.
+APP 121M APPRENTICE BLUEPRINT READING This course provides the student with a basic working knowledge of the alphabet of lines, three-view drawings, arrangement of views, and orthographic projection.
 Provides the student with a basic working knowledge of section views, dimensions, tolerances, and shop sketching.
 APP 122M MACHINE REPAIR This course provides the student with a basic working knowledge of principles of mechanical power transmission, belt drives, bearings, couplings, packing and seals, mechanical fasteners, pipe fittings, and pipe valves.
 APP 124M APPRENTICE HYDRAULICS Normally Offered: F (even years) This course introduces the student to the principles and maintenance practices of power hydraulics and provides the student with a basic working knowledge of hydraulic fluids, piping, seals, reservoirs, actuators, directional controls, volume controls, pumps circuits, and graphical schematics.
 APP 125M APPRENTICE MACHINE SHOP Normally Offered: SP (even years) Students will receive instructions on shop safety, measuring instruments, layout tools, lathes, milling machines, grinders, saws, the physics of metal cutting (speeds and feeds), and cutting tool materials.
-APP 128M RIGGING & WEIGHT ESTIMATING 1.5(1-1) Normally Offered: F (odd years) Provides the student with the basic working knowledge of rigging and weight estimating.
-APP 129M APPRENTICE PNEUMATICS APP 223M PREDICTIVE & PREVENTATIVE MAINTENANCE Normally Offered: F (even years) A proactive approach to maintenance practice stressing the importance of Total Predictive Maintenance (TPM) Management, which increases productivity and quality, reducing failure and downtime.
-ART ART 100 PHOTOGRAPHY I Normally Offered: F, SP This course offers an introduction to the basic technical skills of photography as a creative medium for personal expression.
-Students must provide a 35mm and/or a digital camera.
-ART 123 DESIGN I Normally Offered: F, SP Promotes concern for the structure of environment and for the structure of contemporary graphic communication.
-This foundation course develops the student's ability to perceive and to sense the potential of various materials with regard to two-dimensional translation.
-ART 124 DESIGN II Normally Offered: F, SP Promotes concern for developing perception of environment, but the emphasis is on the three-dimensional aspects of design and structure.
-Prerequisite: ART 123 or permission of instructor.
+APP 128M RIGGING & WEIGHT ESTIMATING APP 129M APPRENTICE PNEUMATICS APP 210M METAL FORMING & SHEETMETAL Normally Offered: F This course provides the student with a basic knowledge of metal forming and how to manipulate metal into a finished product.
+There will be a specific focus on the selection, design, and manufacture of industrial safety equipment and guard design.
+Upon successful completion, the student will be able to identify the need for a guard, select an appropriate guarding method, design a guard, and manufacture a completed guard to industry standard.
+APP 220M MECHATRONIC SYSTEM INTEGRATION AND REPAIR Normally Offered: F This course introduces students to the basic mechatronic system integration in modern manufacturing including products, machinery, and transportation.
+The course will include new construction and print reading, but will primarily focus on the troubleshooting, reprogramming, and repair of modern systems.
+This course will also prepare students for third-party credentialing exams.
+Prerequisite: APP 114E, APP 122M, APP 129M.
+APP 223M PREDICTIVE & PREVENTATIVE MAINTENANCE A proactive approach to maintenance practice stressing the importance of Total Predictive Maintenance (TPM) Management, which increases productivity and quality, reducing failure and downtime.
+Art ART 101 ART HISTORY I